nzfarmer1/telemetrylayer/README.md

 Some architectural insights below:

-- Topic managers are sub singleton stateless classes sub classes from the main tltopicmanager.py package
+- Topic managers are singleton stateless sub classes from the main tlTopicManager class
-- They allow fine grain configuration of the layer's rules, symbols, addtional feature fields, widgets and formatters
+- They allow fine grained configuration of the layer's rules, symbols, addtional feature fields, widgets and formatters
-- qgsfunctions are used extensively - feature['context'] field is used so that the formatting of the payload can be context sensitive
+- qgsfunctions are used extensively - feature['context'] field is used so that the formatting of the payload can be context sensitive.
+Custom qgsfunctions can also be used to flag an alert state.
 - to view data within the dock view (see Feature List then double click a feature) FeatureDock is sub classed.
-Instead of subclassing the base class you can subclass the Text, Form, or SVG FeatureDock.
-See examples under topicmanager.
+Instead of subclassing the base class you can subclass the Text, Form, or SVG FeatureDocks.
+See examples under topicmanager folder.

 Notes on version numbers:  these have been handled badly.
 The code < 1 but we were forced to use 1 when moving to a.b.c version format.
 Please consider 1.x.x to be alpha.
 2.x.x beta.
 And 3.x.x production when we get there.